 Michelle Poliner, Events Assistant

 Michelle joined the Foundation as the Events Assistant, where she is responsible for the execution of the various community events that take place at Leichtag Commons.
 Before joining the Leichtag Foundation, she was the Marketing & Events Director for Golden Coast Mead, a conscious alcoholic beverage company that aims to transform the beekeeping industry for the benefit of the bees and the earth.

 Michelle grew up in Cincinnati, Ohio and holds a B.S. in Organizational Communication from Ohio University.
 In 2015, she got rid of most of her possessions and moved to California in a tiny house on wheels.
 She currently serves on the board of Slow Food Urban San Diego, an organization dedicated to the betterment of the local food system, where she leads the production of the annual event, the Good Food Community Fair.

 In her free time, she enjoys reading, gardening, seeing live music and spending time with her dog, Maui.

 Mitchell Price, Program Associate

-Prior to joining Leichtag, and before managing earlier stages of the San Diego-Israel Initiative at the University of California, San Diego, Mitchell worked at the ACLU of San Diego & Imperial Counties as a Development Associate.
+Prior to joining Leichtag Foundation, and before managing earlier stages of the San Diego-Israel Initiative at the University of California, San Diego, Mitchell worked at the ACLU of San Diego & Imperial Counties as a Development Associate.
 In this role he identified and devised strategies for cultivation of prospective donors, oversaw donor recognition, planned donor and membership events, and managed annual giving campaigns.

-Leilani Rasmussen, Director of Finance and Grants Administration
+Leilani Rasmussen, Vice President, Finance and Operations